 This conference aims to bring together researchers interested in those problems: political communication proposed by the candidates and parties in the recent electoral contests and beyond, the reception and possible reaction from the citizens, and, thirdly, the consequences such communication and responses may have on the future of the democratic public spheres.

 We encourage authors to submit papers based on the proposed topics regardless of the geographical area.
 We are looking for either theoretical papers or papers based on sound methodological work.
-We welcome quantitative approaches from both traditional (surveys, experiments, content analysis, etc.) and more innovative methodologies (social media networks analysis, social scientific computational methods and/or trace data-based research).
+We welcome quantitative and qualitative approaches from both traditional (surveys, experiments, content analysis, etc.) and more innovative methodologies (social media networks analysis, computational methods or netnography).

 Authors should submit a short abstract (around 500 words without bibliography) providing information on the theoretical approach, methods used and possible preliminary results.

 Via Rome 11

 22011 Cadenabbia (Co.)

 © 2021 European New School of Digital Studies (ENS)